openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-common-components-video-player.md

 # Video Playback (Video)

-The Video component is used to play video files and control their playback state, commonly employed in short video applications and list pages for in-app videos.
+The Video component is used to play video files and control their playback state, commonly employed for short video lists and in-app video pages.
 It automatically plays when fully displayed, pauses upon user click on the video area while showing a progress bar that allows seeking to specific positions.
-For detailed usage, refer to [Video](../../../API_Reference/source_zh_cn/arkui-cj/cj-image-video-video.md).
+For detailed usage, refer to [Video](../../../API_Reference/source_en/arkui-cj/cj-image-video-video.md).

 ## Creating a Video Component

-The Video component is created by calling an interface.
-For interface invocation methods, see [Creating a Video Component](../../../API_Reference/source_zh_cn/arkui-cj/cj-image-video-video.md#创建组件).
+The Video component is created through API calls.
+For interface invocation forms, see [Creating a Video Component](../../../API_Reference/source_en/arkui-cj/cj-image-video-video.md#创建组件).

 ## Loading Video Resources